neverset123/DataModeling/README.md

 disadvantages:
 - not able to handle large amount of data: only scale vertically by adding more storage
-- not able to store different data type formats
+- not able to store different data type after schema definition
-- ACID reduces throughtput (fast read is not possible)
+- ACID reduces throughtput due to check operations
-- flexible schema is not supported (columns added do not have to be used by every row)
+- flexible schema is not supported (schemaless design not supported)
-- availability is limited (as it is not distributed)
+- availability is limited (not distributed)
 - no horizontal scaling